 Highly-respected race officer, with considerable experience across the full range of the sport, including Olympic classes, Match-Racing, TP52s, Classics and Superyachts, along with running grand prix level European and World Championships in both one design and handicap fleets.

 Responsible for the day-to-day coordination and communication for all Swan One Design Classes, working closely with the Class Presidents and the Technical teams. firstname.lastname@example.org

 All ClubSwan 50s are measured and certified at the point of construction, the Nautor’s Swan yard in Finland.
 As part of this process, all components are certified, with reference points on the hull and appendages.
-The current Class Rules were approved at the 2017 Class Meeting and the ClubSwan 50 Class achieved World Sailing recognised status at January 2018 allowing it to host an annual World Championship.
+The current Class Rules are operating from February 1st, 2019 and the ClubSwan 50 Class achieved World Sailing recognised status at January 2018 allowing it to host an annual World Championship.